yarnpkg/website/_posts/2017-07-26-introducing-workspaces.md

 }`
 ```

-An approach that a wrapper like Lerna takes is to run run `yarn install` for each package.json separately and then run `yarn link` for packages that depend on each other.
+An approach that a wrapper like Lerna takes is to run `yarn install` for each package.json separately and then run `yarn link` for packages that depend on each other.

 We would get a folder structure like this.